gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingApi apiInstance = new ShopListingApi(defaultClient);
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction. try {
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction. try {
       apiInstance.deleteListing(listingId);
     } catch (ApiException e) {